barkingiguana/sainsbury/README.md

 ## Notes

-My next step from where the test is, would be to rescrict the app nodes so they only accept HTTP connections from the web node.
+My next step from where the test is, would be to restrict the app nodes so they only accept HTTP connections from the web node.

 I'd prefer to use Docker and some sort of gossip based network discovery so